Flexible Working Policy

 - If you feel that their request has not been dealt with to your satisfaction you can indicate you would like an informal discussion between yourself, People and Culture, and the Formal Leader to discuss the decision.

-- If you are not satisfied following the discussion, you can appeal in writing to the Director: People and Culture, outlining your reasons for the appeal and suggesting possible resolution options.
-The Deputy Chief Executive: People, Culture, and Safety will respond in writing.
+- If you are not satisfied following the discussion, you can appeal in writing to People, and Culture, outlining your reasons for the appeal and suggesting possible resolution options.
+People, Culture, and Safety will respond in writing.

-- If you are not satisfied with the written response from the Deputy Chief Executive: People, Culture and Safety you may ask for assistance from a third party.
+- If you are not satisfied with the written response from People, Culture and Safety you may ask for assistance from a third party.

 - Each party may seek assistance from Employment New Zealand about making a formal complaint/solving the issue(s).
 Further information Employment New Zealand